65th Filmfare Awards South 2018 (Kannada): The Winners' List

 Best Actor (Male)

-Puneeth Rajkumar, who impressed one and all with his powerful performance in the blockbuster movie Raajakumara has been adjudged as the Best Actor (Male) - Kannada at the 65th Filmfare Awards South 2018 (Malayalam)
+Puneeth Rajkumar, who impressed one and all with his powerful performance in the blockbuster movie Raajakumara has been adjudged as the Best Actor (Male) - Kannada at the 65th Filmfare Awards South 2018 (Malayalam).

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.